 First profit target = D + 63.7 × 38%=110

 Second profit target = D + 63.7 × 50%=118

 Third profit target = D + 63.7 × 61%=125

 Fourth profit target = D + 63.7 × 100%=150

 A good strategy is to set the first take profit at the first zone.
 If that profit target is reached the stop can be trailed to the next zone above and the take profit lifted, assuming the first take profit order hasn’t executed yet.

-Rather than entering all in one, accumulate the position grid fashion, increasing exposure if the price moves in the anticipated direction of the new trend.
+Rather than entering all in one, pyramid the position grid fashion, increasing exposure if the price moves in the anticipated direction of the new trend.
 As above the stop and take profits for each of the positions then ratchet upwards (or downwards for shorts).